arghanilhub/Hacker-News-Active-Discussion-/README.md

 # Hacker-News-Active-Discussion-
-Giving users to know on which latest submissions on most disucssions are going on in Hacker News.
+Giving users to know on which latest submissions- most disucssions are going on in the Hacker News.